smebizdev/tpp-reference-server/README.md

 ### Basic PISP functionality and consent flow (API v1.1)

-__Note__: for this to work you need an ASPSP Server installed and running.
-For instance the mock server.

 We support a simple PISP workflow where the PSU authorises a TPP to initialise a payment from an ASPSP to a third party.
 The current use case with v1.1 is a Single Immediate Payment.

 There are 5 steps in the Single Immediate Payment flow